 Repairers were present on these occasions and were able to deal with any under or overs.
-When the items were deemed to be accurate the date and a crown were hammered into the lead adjustment using a die.
+When the items were deemed to be accurate the date and a crown were hammered into a lead insert using a die.

 Between times, I would join Mr James for expeditions around the county when we would check sacks of coal on carts in the process of delivery.
 In those days these were invariably horse-drawn four wheeled carts.
 One trick used by the merchants was to soak the sacks of coal in water to gain a few pounds in weight.
 All the lifting and hauling on these expeditions was carried out by the deliveryman.